 –Alan M. Dershowitz, Letters to a Young Lawyer

 I can’t stress enough how insanely suspicious it is that God should place any importance on our ability to believe without evidence.
-If God were real, and truly a god of love, he would place value on things like love, compassion, mercy, virtue, forgiveness, etc., and would judge us on these things.
-It does not make sense that God would place any value on some measure of gullibility, however, it does make sense that if God does not exist, that those who invented him would place a value upon belief without evidence, precisely because there was none.
+If God were real, and truly a God of love, he should place value on things like love, compassion, mercy, virtue, forgiveness, etc., and judge us on these things.

 “Religion is poison because it asks us to give up our most precious faculty, which is that of reason, and to believe things without evidence.
 It then asks us to respect this, which it calls faith.”

 –Christopher Hitchens, God is not Great: How Religion Poisons Everything

-I strongly suspect that ideas like “hell” and “faith without evidence” exist not because they are reasonable, or true, but because they work to motivate us.
-Add this to the fact that Christianity’s claims and consequences can never be proven nor falsified, and the whole claim smells fishy.
+I strongly suspect that ideas like “hell” and “faith without evidence” exist not because they are reasonable, or true, but because they motivate us to action.

 Is Pascal’s Wager a compelling argument?
 Absolutely!
 It is probably the most compelling argument one could forge out of absolutely nothing.

 But Pascal’s Wager asks us to betray our mind to cover our ass, which is not the honorable thing to do.
-It does a disservice to truth by asking us to elevate our beliefs beyond what the evidence supports.
-It adds no new evidence for the existence of God; it employs the same reasoning as superstition; its logic can be used to defend any god or religion, and even if true, we would have to betray our own sense of morality in order to fully embrace it.
+It does a disservice to truth by asking us to elevate our beliefs well beyond what the evidence supports.
+It adds no new evidence for the existence of God; it employs the same reasoning as superstition; its logic can be used to defend any god or religion, and even if true, we must betray our own sense of morality in order to embrace it.